Table of Contents

 This simply means that in order for your business to be successful it must solve a problem, fulfill a need or offer something the market wants.
 You can identify this need by:

 - Identifying your target market based on factors like age, gender, education level, income, and location.
 Once you do, you can conduct a market analysis to determine how large the market is and if it’s saturated.
 You can then conduct preliminary market research through polls, surveys, or focus groups to better understand their wants and needs.

-- Know what makes your product/service different by creating and focusing on a unique selling proposition (USP).
+- Knowing what makes your product/service different by creating and focusing on a unique selling proposition (USP).

-- Research the competition with a competitive analysis and a SWOT analysis.
+- Researching the competition with a competitive analysis and a SWOT analysis.

-- Conduct a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the earning potential.
+- Conducting a financial feasibility analysis in order to determine how much it will cost to start the business (aka start-up capital), the on-going expenses, and the earning potential.